Make exercise part of your lifestyle

 But I often hear, “I just don’t like to exercise.”

 That saddens me becauses I have been an athlete like forever.

 And no, I don’t expect everyone to go to the gym every day, or run that three-mile race next month, or learn the latest piece of equipment that gets you toned in 30 days.

 But I do say time and time again — you need to move!

 Let’s explore how you can achieve your fitness goals:

 We are all individuals and what works for your friend may not be what your body requires.
 There is no best workout routine as advertised in the latest fitness magazine.

-The best workout plan is the one that you find and stick to, one that you enjoy and works for your fitness goals.
+According to our friends, who work at the thefitnesstribe.com recommend that the best workout plan is the one that you find and stick to, one that you enjoy and works for your fitness goals.
 I have a client in this exact same boat.
 She hasn’t moved in years but understood that was something she needed.

 I asked, “What have you liked doing in the past?”
 She responded with getting a personal trainer.
 So that is what she did and is now flourishing.

 Understand that your fitness routine is for you and only you.